fangq/mmc/mmc/trunk/matlab/README_spherediffusion.txt

  figure;contourf(xa,za,log10(abs(phi_ana)),40);axis equal;

 6. Acknowledgement
-Qianqian would like to thank David for the helpful discussions on the semi-infinite solutions.
+Qianqian Fang would like to thank David Boas for the helpful discussions on the semi-infinite solutions.